This is a collection of some of my favourite stuff. Kind of like an awesome list.

 Exportify

 A tool for analysing your Spotify library.
 It shows all the useful metadata that is used by Spotify’s algorithms but isn’t visible in the Spotify UI.
-I no longer use Spotify, because they keep trying to get me to listen to podcasts when I want to listen to music, but I really miss Exportify, if you know of a similar tool for Tidal, please let me know.

 Last fm

 Last fm is a popular music scrobbling service that I use to keep track of what I’m listening to across different platforms.
-If you enjoy getting a β€œwrapped” report from your music streaming service, I think you will enjoy Last fm.

 Music Map